Ecommerce packaging: everything you need to know

 “Packaging is important in ecommerce because it protects your product and helps it get to the customer safely.
 If you're selling a physical product, you want to make sure that it arrives in the condition you sent it out in.
 This can be especially important if the item is fragile or expensive, and if your customer is paying for shipping costs.”

-– Marty Spargo from REIZECLUB
+– Marty Spargo, Co-Founder of REIZECLUB

 Protection is so important because broken, scratched or otherwise damaged products don’t just leave a short-term negative impression on the customer.
 They also create work for your customer support and returns team, incurring further costs.